gianninasd/cardSim/README.md

 ## Pre-requisites
 - Install Git 2.x
 - Install Node.JS 10.x
+- Install MongoDB 4.2

+For MongoDB, use the Compass application to create a DB called `cardsim` and a collection called `requests`.
+Update the `dbConfig.ts` as needed.

 Now to get the code and install the dependencies perform the following commands:
 - `git clone https://github.com/gianninasd/cardSim.git`